rohe9/skills-github-pages/project.md

 ---
 ### The Relationship Between Gender Inequality and Maternal Mortality Rates in Kenya
+<a href="assets/pdf/ADDRESSING KEY DETERMINANTS FOR MATERNAL MORTALITY  IN KENYA.pdf" download>full text</a>
 2023

 - **Overview**: This project investigates how various forms of misogyny are related to maternal mortality rates among women in Kenya.
 It focuses on how socio-cultural factors and discriminatory practices impact women's health outcomes.